jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/Buildings/The Owlbear Cub Tavern.md

 date modified: Tuesday, July 15th 2025, 10:55:33 am
 ---

-**The Owlbear Cub Tavern** is the central social hub of [[Cerbereburn|Cerbereburn]], serving as the primary gathering place for both locals and travellers.
+**The Owlbear Cub Tavern** is the central social hub of [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]], serving as the primary gathering place for both locals and travellers.
 This establishment plays a crucial role in the town's social dynamics and serves as the party's initial meeting point during their investigation.

 ## Physical Description

 - **Architecture:** Traditional rural tavern construction
-- **Location:** Central area of [[Cerbereburn]], easily accessible to all residents
+- **Location:** Central area of [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]], easily accessible to all residents
 - **Atmosphere:** Warm and welcoming, though tensions can run high given the town's current political climate

 ## Staff & Management